Kirk's dik-dik

 Kirk's dik-dik (Madoqua kirkii) is a species of small dik-dik antelope native to Eastern and Southern Africa.
 It is believed to have six subspecies and possibly a seventh existing in southwest Africa.
 Dik-diks are herbivores, typically of a fawn color that aids in camouflaging themselves in savannah habitats.
-According to MacDonald (1985), they are also capable of reaching speeds up to 42 km/hour.
+It is also capable of reaching speeds up to 42 km/h.
 The lifespan of Kirk's dik-dik in the wild is typically 5 years, but may surpass 10 years.
 In captivity, males have been known to live up to 16.5 years, while females have lived up to 18.4 years.

 Etymology

 The dik-dik's name is derived from its call.
 When they feel threatened, dik-diks lie low to prevent detection.
 If they are discovered, they run in a swift, zigzag-like pattern until they reach refuge in a nearby thicket.
 During this 'flight', they emit trumpet-like "zik-zik" calls to raise an alarm or to harass predators and publicize the presence of a mated pair.
+The species is named after a Scottish naturalist John Kirk, who collected the type specimen.

 Physical characteristics

-Dik-diks are some of the world's smallest antelopes, with the largest, the Kirk's dik-dik, standing between 14 and 18 inches tall and weighing no more than 7.2 kg.
-Female dik-diks tend to be 1 to 2 pounds heavier than males.
+Dik-diks are some of the world's smallest antelopes, with the largest, the Kirk's dik-dik, standing between 35–45 cm tall and weighing 3.8–7.2 kg.
+Female dik-diks tend to be 0.4-1 kg heavier than males.
 They are dainty creatures with a pointed, mobile snout, large eyes and ears, prominent preorbital glands, pipestem legs, hare-like hind limbs that are significantly larger than their forelimbs, and a vestigial tail.
 Their coats, depending upon their habitat, range from grey to gray-brown with tan flanks, limbs, and an erectile head crest and whitish eye rings, ear lining, underparts, and rump.

-Only male dik-diks sport horns, which are about 3 in (8 cm) long, corrugated, and backward-slanted.
+Only male dik-diks sport horns, which are about 7.5 cm long, corrugated, and backward-slanted.
 Horns of male Kirk's dik-diks may be straight or curved backwards from the profile of the face, and the basal half of the horns have seven to nine annular ridges that are frequently covered by the crest.
 Kirk's dik-diks are sexually dimorphic; females are larger and lack horns, while males sport a more developed muzzle, have a longer crest, and tend to be lighter in color.
-Though physically very similar, Kirk's dik-dik can be distinguished from Guenthers' dik-dik by its longer nasals and premaxillae and shorter proboscis, which gives the head a more wedged-shaped profile than that of Guenther's dik-dik.
+Though physically very similar, Kirk's dik-dik can be distinguished from Günthers' dik-dik by its longer nasals and premaxillae and shorter proboscis, which gives the head a more wedged-shaped profile than that of Günther's dik-dik.